AdaCore/gnatstudio/docs/users_guide/main_window.rst

   Like the left arrow in the title bar, display all the projects that directly import the selected project.

-See also :ref:`browsers_features` for more capabilities of the GPS browsers.
+See also :ref:`browsers_features` for more capabilities of the GNAT Studio browsers.

 .. index:: views; dependency browser